chinamike65/hugo-tuolesi/content/book3/book3en.md

 Also, we all know that if someone is angry, the people around them will feel uncomfortable too.

-Because there is a kind of energy fluctuation in angry people, and this kind of fluctuation can make others afraid.
+Because there is a kind of energy vibration in angry people, and this kind of vibration can make others afraid.

-When many people lose their temper at the same time, the energy caused by the fluctuation will be very large.
-If tens of thousands or hundreds of thousands of people are constantly angry and resentful, the energy of the fluctuation can almost shake the world.
+When many people lose their temper at the same time, the energy caused by the vibration will be very large.
+If tens of thousands or hundreds of thousands of people are constantly angry and resentful, the energy of the vibration can almost shake the world.

 There are many reasons for causing earthquakes, one of which is because of anger, and the resentment of sentient beings is too much and too heavy.

 Earthquakes, fires, hurricanes, wars and plagues are mostly caused by hatred.

-There is also a great evil spirit in the fluctuations of anger.
+There is also a great evil spirit in the vibrations of anger.
 The gods of the earth and the world are afraid of this evil spirit.
 If a person is often angry, these gods will stay away and no longer protect the person.

 And it will also attract demons, because demons follow evil qi.
 Over time, they will create even greater evil karma.